apache/activemq-artemis/docs/user-manual/en/flow-control.md

 > it being consumed before the producers will be blocked.
 If you do not
 > want this behaviour increase the `max-size-bytes` parameter or change
 > the address full message policy.

+> **Note**
+>
+> Producer credits are allocated from the broker to the client.
+Flow control
+> credit checking (i.e. checking a producer has enough credit) is done on the
+> client side only.
+It is possible for the broker to over allocate credits, like
+> in the multiple producer scenario outlined above.
+It is also possible for
+> a misbehaving client to ignore the flow control credits issued by the broker
+> and continue sending with out sufficient credit.

 ### Rate limited flow control